IEBH/SRA/README.md

 * TECHNICAL: Upgrade to Bootstrap 3
 * TECHNICAL: Replace views with Angular
 * Welcome email
-* Similar to abstrackr have the 'starting screens' for de-dupe and screening processes ask to choose either from an existing library or accept the upload of a new one.
-* Add "Output type" option to de-duplicator - "Review after processing" being default, EndNote XML download as another (for those who don't care about consolidating data)
 * Better library naming - inherit file name or use date or something
 * Test sharing system via email
 * Test sharing system via URL